 Staying Safe on Wildlife Viewing Activities

 There are no dangerous animals in Madagascar.
-Most wildlife viewing is done on foot, so sturdy walking shoes and protective clothing is essential.
+Most wildlife viewing is done on foot, so sturdy walking shoes and protective clothing are essential.
 A walking stick can come in handy as well.
-All parks and reserves are very safe – all you have to do is follow your guide’s instructions.
+All parks and reserves are very safe, as long as you follow your guide’s instructions.
 For additional tips:

 Staying Safe in Cities & Towns

-Most cities in the world see some crime and urban areas in Madagascar are no exception.
-Most issues are minor, such as petty theft and pickpocketing and you are very unlikely to encounter any trouble on guided activities.
-When venturing out in cities and towns alone, you should follow a few simple safety precautions: seek advice from your hotel before taking a walk; don’t wear jewelry or other valuables and only take the money you need with you; always take a taxi after dark.
+Most cities in the world have some crime and urban areas in Madagascar are no exception.
+Most issues are minor, such as petty theft and pickpocketing, and you are very unlikely to encounter any trouble on guided activities.
+When heading out in cities and towns alone, you should follow a few simple safety precautions: seek advice from your hotel before taking a walk; don’t wear jewelry or other valuables; only take the money you need with you; and always catch a taxi after dark.
 For more safety tips that apply to African cities in general:

 Other Tips on Staying Safe